-This can take a number of forms ranging from serious acts of violence and harassment to overgrown gardens.
+Anti-social behaviour takes a number of forms, ranging from serious acts of violence and harassment to overgrown gardens.
 Examples of anti-social behaviour include (but are not limited to):

 Your tenancy agreement – the legal contract between landlord and tenant – makes it clear that you are responsible for the conduct of all people (including children) living in or visiting your home.

-Note: in some instances it will be more appropriate to make a complaint to another organisation such as the Police in circumstances where it is an emergency or where a criminal act has taken place, or the local Council’s Environmental Health teams where a serious noise nuisance exists.
+Note: in some instances it will be more appropriate to make a complaint to another organisation.
+This includes the Police in circumstances where it is an emergency or where a criminal act has taken place, or the local Council’s Environmental Health teams where a serious noise nuisance exists.
 In such circumstances Saffron Housing will liaise with these agencies over incidents and discuss options for overcoming problems.

 During the investigation, we may contact the alleged perpetrator, neighbours, the Police, the Council and others as appropriate.

 If the problem is an obvious one, we may be able to sort it out easily.
-For example if you tell us about an overgrown, rubbish-filled garden we can simply go round and check.
-We’ll tell the other person to get it cleaned up and take whatever action is necessary if they don’t.
+For example if you tell us about an overgrown, rubbish-filled garden, we can simply go round and check.
+We’ll tell the other person to clean up the area and take whatever action is necessary if they don’t.

 But many cases aren’t quite so simple.
 If the anti-social behaviour is not obvious to everyone, or if it’s aimed directly at you – harassment and abuse for example – we will need to talk to you before we can start an investigation.